 Day 3: Amer Fort, Hawa Mahal & Shopping.

-Amer Fort (AKA Amber Fort) Was my favourite historical site that we visited.
+Amer Fort (AKA Amber Fort) Was my favorite historical site that we visited.
 The place is huge, it’s located high on a hillside, so the views were great too.

 Translated into English, Hawa Mahal means “palace of winds” It was built so royal family members could enjoy street festivities without being seen.
 The iconic view is actually the back of the structure, be sure to take a peek inside.

-Side Note: Across the street I saw two young tourists having the time of their lives feeding a cow some produce they had just purchased from a street vender.
+Side Note: Across the street, I saw two young tourists having the time of their lives feeding a cow some produce they had just purchased from a street vendor.

 That was the end of our, trip.
 We flew home the next morning – I wasn’t about to take that drive again.

-I recommend you stay for 1 more day …. or condense two of the other days into one in order to make time for Elefantastic.
+I recommend you stay for 1 more day …. or condense two of the other days into one in order to make time to visit Dera Amer.
 If you skipped the ride to the top of Amer Fort because of you love elephants this is a MUST.
-At this elephant sanctuary, you’ll get the chance to feed, bath and walk along side elephants.
-I was excited to go to go but sadly they were undergoing renovations at the time.
+At this elephant sanctuary, you’ll get the chance to feed, bathe and walk alongside elephants.
 I hope to make a second trip to check it out maybe next year… in the fall this time.

 Things to know before you go:

 - Be sure to make time to shop.
-Jaipur is known for: High quality, hand dyed cottons – including clothing, rugs, bedspreads, etc, in addition to gemstones, door knobs, home goods and other intricate, hand crafted items.
+Jaipur is known for: High quality, hand-dyed cotton – including clothing, rugs, bedspreads, etc, in addition to gemstones, doorknobs, home goods, and other intricate, handcrafted items.

 - Jaipur is part of the “Golden Triangle” for tourists.
 You fly into Delhi, explore the city and then move onto Jaipur, then Agra to see the Taj Mahal.
-I don’t care what anyone tells you, these are not day trips from Delhi.
-The roads/traffic in India is terrible plan to stay at least two nights in Jaipur to see everything and recover from the drive.
-You can decide what’s best for your family and budget, the drive varies from 3.5 hours to 6 depending on your driver, traffic, time of year etc. The flight is an hour.
+I don’t care what anyone tells you, these are not day trips from New Delhi.
+The roads/traffic down from New Delhi is terrible so plan to stay at least two nights in Jaipur to see everything and recover from the drive.
+You can decide what’s best for your family and budget, the drive varies from 3.5 hours to 6 depending on your driver, traffic, time of year, etc. The flight is an hour.

 - Jaipur has strict city regulations.
 We were pulled over for having luggage racks on top of our car and asked to pay a fine.
-It’s illegal for commercial vehicles/taxis to have roof racks in Jaipur.
-Essentially its a gov money making scheme (like all tickets issued around the world) because people always hire a car from other areas where roof racks are common practice.
+It’s illegal for non-commercial vehicles/taxis to have roof racks there.
 Take that into consideration when hiring a car.

 - If you’re considering taking the metro – they restrict luggage to 25kgs per person for security reasons.

 - Like most of India, you will not find any changing tables in the restrooms – I don’t recommend the restrooms in historical sites anyway.
 I usually change nappies in the trunk of the car or in a reclined stroller seat or sometimes while they stand.
 If you ask a guard they will usually let you into a restricted/private area for some privacy.
-Restrooms in your hotel are your best bet in Jaipur so thats why its important to be centrally located.
+Restrooms in your hotel are your best bet in Jaipur so that’s why it’s nice for your hotel to be centrally located.

 Where to Stay: